ooovenenoso/MindFlare-GPT-Personality-Test/README.md

 ## Enhancements and Customization

 Further enhancements could involve expanding the question set, tailoring questions to specific job roles, and incorporating advanced result analysis, such as correlations with job performance.
-Additionally, the script could be adapted to generate individualized reports for each candidate.
+Additionally, the script could be adapted to generate individualized reports for each candidate, including integration of images and custom styles in the PDF.

 ## Conclusion